Your brand says a lot about you.

 The Best Tips to Write Your Brand Purpose

-If you’re feeling at a loss of how to create your brand purpose, there is a list of questions you can ponder.
+If you’re feeling lost about how to create your brand purpose, there is a list of questions you can think about.

 Gather answers to each one, then drill down until you find a concise phrase that truly represents what your brand is about.